 So, there are actually a few different ways to freeze raw eggs.
 First let’s talk about how to freeze raw eggs whole.

-We have found two ways to freeze raw eggs that both work really well.
+We have found two ways to do this and\ both work really well.

 1) For the first method, you will need ice cube trays.
 Simply crack each individual egg it’s own pod in the ice cube tray.
 You can mix yolk and white together or just crack it and leave it.